boucadair/ipfix-tcpoptions-and-v6eh/draft-ietf-opsawg-ipfix-tcpo-v6eh.md

 : The "No Next Header" (59) value is used if there is no upper-layer header in an IPv6 packet.
   Even if the value is not considered as an extension header as such, the corresponding bit is set in the ipv6ExtensionHeadersFull IE whenever that value is encountered in the Flow.
+: This Information Element SHOULD NOT be exported if ipv6ExtensionHeaderCount Information Element is also present.
 : The value should be encoded in fewer octets as per the guidelines in {{Section 6.2 of !RFC7011}}.

 : The following